raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---
 ---
-title: Program your sprites using front and back layers
+title: Use front and back layers to position your sprites
 ---

 **Through the window**: [See inside](https://scratch.mit.edu/projects/451497627/editor){:target="_blank"}